West New Britain Province

 West New Britain is a province of Papua New Guinea on the islands of New Britain.
 The provincial capital is Kimbe.
 The area of the province is 20,387 km^{2} with a population of 264,264 as of the 2011 census.
 The province's only land border is with East New Britain.
-There are seven major tribes, the Nakanai, Bakovi, Kove, Unea, Maleu, Arowe, speaking about 25 languages.
+There are seven major tribes, the Nakanai, Bakovi, Kove, Unea, Maleu, Arowe and Kaulong speaking about 25 languages.

 People from West New Britain are referred to as "Kombes" in Papua New Guinea, in metonymic reference to the significant Kove (or Kombe) people.
 The Kove people were reported on by the anthropologist Ann Chowning in National Geographic magazine during the 1960s.
 Within Papua New Guinea they are noted for their practice of superincision of the penis—circumcision is generally though inaccurately referred to among Papua New Guineans as "the Kombe cut"—but was formerly practiced in other northern coastal regions of New Guinea island and the New Guinea Islands.

 The predominant religious affiliation is Roman Catholic, though there is a sizeable Anglican presence at the extreme western tip of the province and Bishop James Ayong, the retired Anglican prelate of Papua New Guinea, is originally from West New Britain.

 West New Britain produces palm oil for export with large oil palm plantations on the north coast of the province especially in the Kimbe region.
 There are logging activities in the interior and on the south coast.
 The Walindi dive resort near Kimbe is a tourist destination for visitors to Papua New Guinea.